capstone-projects-2024-fall/project-whiteboardflow/documentation/docs/testing/integration-testing.md

 ### **Use Case 2: Digital Whiteboard**

 1. **Drawing on Whiteboard**
    - Mock Inputs: Stylus or touchscreen input.

-   - Result: Display of accurate pen strokes on the digital whiteboard.
+   - Result: Precise pen strokes reflecting real-time input with no lag.

 2. **Undo/Redo Functionality**
    - Mock Inputs: Sequence of drawing, undo and redo commands.
    - Result: The whiteboard restores previous strokes correctly.

+3. **Save and Export Whiteboard**
+   - Mock Inputs: User clicks the **Submit** button after completing their work on the whiteboard.
+   - Result:
+     - The whiteboard content is saved in Firebase.
+     - A confirmation message is logged in the browser console upon successful saving.
+     - If there’s an error during the process, an error message is logged in the console with details for troubleshooting.

 ### **Use Case 3: AI Assistant**